AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 A new backend theme (`magento/spectrum`) was added to support integration with Adobe Experience Platform.
 As a result, static file generation does not work correctly after upgrading to Adobe Commerce 2.4.5 on cloud infrastructure.

-If you use [`SCD_MATRIX`](https://devdocs.magento.com/cloud/env/variables-deploy.html#scd_matrix/) configuration, please do not forget to add the new `magento/spectrum` theme to the config `.magento.env.yaml` or your custom static content deploy command.
+If you use the `SCD_MATRIX` configuration, you must add the new `magento/spectrum` theme to your `.magento.env.yaml` file or your custom static content deploy command.

 ```diff
 stage: